mglasner/Bug-in-the-eye/README.md

 ![alt text](images/move-eyes-screenshot.png "Real time bus tracker")

 ## Description.
-    This project excercise is about dispay eyes that folow the cursor ("the bug")
+    The objective of this project is to show a pair of eyes that follow an insect that is controlled with the mouse.
+    The goal is to practice DOM manipulation techniques.

 ## Installation.
     Just download de code files and load eyes.html into the browser.